wazuh/wazuh-documentation/source/user-manual/agents/key-request.rst

 .. versionadded:: 4.4.0

-.. note:: Since 4.4.0, the key request feature deprecates the old :doc:`agent-key-polling <../reference/ossec-conf/wodle-agent-key-polling>` wodle.
+.. note:: The key request feature replaces the old :doc:`agent-key-polling <../reference/ossec-conf/wodle-agent-key-polling>` wodle.

 The key request feature allows fetching the agent keys stored on an external database.